Should HR Be Friends With Employees?

 According to Shand, HR’s number one priority is to listen and consider the employee’s best interests.
 “I was interviewing a candidate who wanted to move up into a higher role.
 The candidate broke down and shared a lot of personal details about a divorce she was going through.
 Her desire to get the new role came out of a financial need rather than a readiness for the role.
 I heard her out, but ultimately had to consider her long-term success, not just give her a new job.
 I know this isn’t what she wanted to hear, but I had to do what’s best for her.
 It’s about finding that happy medium between being professional and being human.”

 On the flip side, HR Florida State Council President, Lynnette Holsinger, SHRM-SCP, SPHR, GPHR, believes that with the right balance HR and employees can form meaningful friendships.
 “I’ve had an associate for over ten years who wanted to pursue a career in HR.
 I’ve taken her under my wing and helped coach and mentor her in her career.
 She knows I have her back and am always there to listen to her.”

 Holsinger advises that despite having meaningful relationships, it’s still important to be aware of your HR responsibilities, “Just because I have her back personally and professionally doesn’t mean we’re hanging out on weekends.
 You can create an environment of professionalism and still let employees know you care.”

 Interpersonal relationships are a natural part of work, but as an agent of HR it’s essential to strike that balance of friendliness and professionalism.
-There is no clear cut formula, but setting boundaries without forgetting your human qualities is a great place to start.
+There's no right answer as to whether HR should or should not be friend with employees.
+There's also no clear cut formula, but setting boundaries without forgetting your human qualities is a great place to start.